-• Personal communications are those made via a personal social media accounts.
-In all cases, where a personal account is used which associates itself with the school or impacts on the school, it must be made clear that the member of staff

-- · Personal communications which do not refer to or impact upon the school are outside the scope of this policy - Where excessive personal use of social media in school is suspected, and considered to be interfering with relevant duties, disciplinary action may be taken - The school permits reasonable and appropriate access to private social media sites - KCSIE Online Checks when working at the Trust schools Online searches are carried out on all shortlisted candidates for positions at Hales Valley Trust.
+- Personal communications are those made via a personal social media accounts.
+In all cases, where a personal account is used which associates itself with the school or impacts on the school, it must be made clear that the member of staff is not communicating on behalf of the school with an appropriate disclaimer.
+Such personal communications are within the scope of this policy - Personal communications which do not refer to or impact upon the school are outside the scope of this policy - Where excessive personal use of social media in school is suspected, and considered to be interfering with relevant duties, disciplinary action may be taken - The school permits reasonable and appropriate access to private social media sites - KCSIE Online Checks when working at the Trust schools Online searches are carried out on all shortlisted candidates for positions at Hales Valley Trust.
 The searches are carried out to identify any incidents or issues that have happened, and are publicly available online, which Hales Valley Trust might want to explore with the candidate at interview.